pulp-platform/croc/README.md

 # Linux/Mac
 ./docker.sh
 # Windows
-./docker_windows.bat
+./start_x.bat
 ```

 Now you should be in a Ubuntu environment with all tools pre-installed for you.
+If something does not work, refer to the upstream [IIC-OSIC-Tools](https://github.com/iic-jku/IIC-OSIC-TOOLS/tree/main)

 #### Native install (hard)
 You need to build/install the required tools manually: